marius-jopen/vaim-bt/readme.md

 # 4. Install the node_modules for the client
-Click on the bat file called vaim-bt-server.bat
+Click on the bat file called install-dependencies.bat